your-image-alt-text

 ACTIVITIES

 Beside the excursions and activities that you can do at Torre Guaceto (we spoke about it here link), we suggest visiting two very different but remarkable architectural examples.
 The Pescetrullo, a disruptive house-portrait complex designed by Gaetano Pesce in 2008.
 Two cube house faces, a he and a she, external bathrooms covered in mirrors, everything from this place will make your jaw drop.
-Next to this house Specialpuglis offers another design hotspot called Pettirosso for rent.
 Another example of innovative architecture is Lamia Santolina.
 It was born in 2015 as a place of artistic research on contemporary and intense rurality as avant-garde.
 The idea started from the analysis of the environmental context and, above all, from the owners' love for the Apulian territory and the desire to leave a concrete but respectful imprint on the surrounding environment.
 They have a magical orto and medicinal plant garden where they organize visits and workshops.

 LUNCH